Workspace basics

 Zoom lense

-Press left click while pressing Z to zoom in to an specific point and Alt/⌥ + Z to zoom out.
+Press left click while pressing Z to zoom in to a specific point and Alt/⌥ + Z to zoom out.

 Zooming from the layers panel